RX2Solutions/RX2Solutions.github.io/_posts/2019-03-11-how-to-effectively-search-for-a-new-job.md

 ---
 layout: post
-title: How to Effectively Search for a New Job?
+title: How to Effectively Search for a New Job
 author: rx2solutions
 tags: publication
 ---